-Erroneously a lot of writers think they need no technical skills to navigate content creation and the marketing space.
+Erroneously a lot of writers think they need no technical skills like e-commerce, to navigate content creation and the marketing space.
 Paystack is one tech space giant you don’t want to ignore.
 Every startup business needs to read this.

 A few days ago, I decided my payment gateway on cfwriterz and my blog had frustrated me enough.
 I used to think one day I would just write a book and start selling it.
 That some publisher will find me out and I won’t even raise a finger.
 Reality hits when you write for the first time and no one really cares.
 That never happened so I discovered content marketing online.
 This new pathway to my dreams was however limited by payment gateways.